billni/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-##Input Data
+## Input Data
-The run_analysis.R script read data present in 'UCI HAR Dataset' sub-directory.
+The run_analysis.R script read data from 'UCI HAR Dataset' directory.

-##Output Data
+## Output Data
 The run_analysis.R script generates a tidy data set written in the output file 'avg_dataset.txt' containing the average of the mean and standard deviation for each measurements, originally sampled from the 3-axial accelerometer and gyroscope, grouped by activity and subject.

 The output file contains the following variables: